 People with autism spectrum disorder (ASD) vary enormously, but will share the main features of the condition.
 These include difficulties in social communication and interaction with others, and behaviour which becomes repetitive, restricted and routine.

-You may notice some of the symptoms and behaviour of ASDs when your child is very young.
-However, sometimes symptoms don’t become obvious until your child experiences new social settings, such as going to school.
+You may notice some of the features and behaviour of ASD when your child is very young.
+However, features may not become obvious until your child experiences new social settings, such as going to school.
 Although they will have had features as children, some people with milder symptoms don’t recognise these might be due to ASD until they are adults.

 - not look for comfort from other people, even when distressed

-- prefer to spend time on his or her own
+- prefer to spend time on their own

 - find it difficult to accept simple social rules, like what it’s OK to talk about in public

-- behave strangely because he or she can’t express how they are feeling
+- behave strangely because they can’t express how they’re feeling

-Many children with an ASD also have other conditions such as attention deficit hyperactivity disorder (ADHD), dyspraxia (difficulty organising thoughts and movements).
+Many children with ASD also have other conditions.
+These can include attention deficit hyperactivity disorder (ADHD), or dyspraxia (difficulty organising thoughts and movements).
 Some children with ASD also have dyslexia (a learning difficulty that can cause problems with reading, writing and spelling).

-There isn’t a cure for ASDs, however, there are many different ways that your child can be helped to manage.
+There isn’t a cure for ASD, however, there are many different ways that your child can be helped to manage.
 These are called interventions and are treatments or therapies which aim to improve the quality of life for you and your child.
 There are over 1000 interventions which have been used in ASD.
 Lots of research is going on to try and find out which work the best.
 But at the moment, specialists may differ in their recommended treatment.

-Some of the main approaches to managing an ASD are listed below.
+Some of the main approaches to managing ASD are listed below.